iobis/obis-website/_posts/2025-09-29-obis-sessions-living-data-2025.md

 The name in italic indicates the OBIS community member co-leading the session.

 The list below only displays the OBIS-led sessions.
 Organized or co-organized by members of the OBIS Community, these sessions explore essential topics fundamental to OBIS’s objectives.
 For the OBIS-related sessions and a complete overview of the conference, please refer to the Living Data 2025 full programme [here](https://www.livingdata2025.com/program.html)

+## **Do you want to bring your insights to the Living Data 2025 stage?
+We've got you covered!**
+We give you the opportunity to bring out your questions directly to the attention of the OBIS sessions co-leads.
+Choose an OBIS session in the list below, pick a topic, and share your question through our form!
+All submitted questions will be passed on to the session co-leads, who can bring them up during their session's discussion.
+**Questions can be submitted up to 24 hours before each session.**
+<a class="btn btn-primary" href="https://ee-eu.kobotoolbox.org/egLDTuF7" role="button">Submit your question</a>

+---

 ## **21 October 2025**